jjnevis/jjnevis.github.io/_drafts/a-draft-post.md

 ---
-# title: Sub welcome test
-# # date: YYYY-MM-DD HH:MM:SS
-# categories: [Welcome, Sub Welcome]
+categories: [Welcome, Sub Welcome]
 tags: [tag2]     # TAG names should always be lowercase
-# description: A test sub welcome post.
+description: A test sub welcome post.
-# toc: true
-# comments: true
+comments: true
 ---
 this is a draft post